ttulka/java-samples/ddd-ecommerce-example/README.md

 ## Architectural Overview

-While no popular architecture ([Onion][onion], [Clean][clean], [Hexagonal][hexagonal], [Trinity][trinity] was strictly implemented, the used architectural style allows principles and good practices found over all of them.
+While no popular architecture ([Onion][onion], [Clean][clean], [Hexagonal][hexagonal], [Trinity][trinity]) was strictly implemented, the used architectural style follows principles and good practices found over all of them.
 - Separation of concerns
 - The Dependency Rule

 The below proposed architecture tries to solve one problem often common for these architectural styles: [exposing internals of objects](https://blog.ttulka.com/object-oriented-design-vs-persistence) and breaking their encapsulation.
-The proposed architecture employs full object encapsulation and rejects anti-patterns Anemic domain model and JavaBean.
+The proposed architecture employs full object encapsulation and rejects anti-patterns like Anemic Domain Model or JavaBean.
 An Object is a solid unit of behavior.
 A Service is an Object on higher level of architectural abstraction.

 [onion]: http://jeffreypalermo.com/blog/the-onion-architecture-part-1
 [clean]: https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html